 I love teaching dance to children and adults.
 I have taught contemporary dance and ballet, as well as creative movement for young children.
 I've taught students who are having their first dance experience at three years old, I have taught dance to senior citizens in wheelchairs, and every age in between.

-I am thrilled to announce the publication of my picture book From A to Z with Energy! published by Free Spirit Press.
+I am thrilled to announce the publication of my picture book From A to Z with Energy!, illustrated by Gareth Llewhellin, and published by Free Spirit Press.
 This book is designed for children ages 3 to 6.
 For the adults reading along, it includes 10 movement activities to enrich the reading experience.
 The book also has a brief explanation of the benefits of movement, particularly focusing on the social-emotional component.
 Both children and adults will enjoy the story and the fun movement games.

 My writing career includes two other books: Dance, Turn, Hop, Learn!
 Enriching Movement Activities for Preschoolers (Redleaf Press, 2006) and One, Two, What Can I Do?
 Dance and Music for the Whole Day (Redleaf Press 2011).
 The books are targeted to teachers and caregivers, and contain hundreds of playful ideas for introducing movement activities into the school curriculum and into the daily lives of young children.